au-ts/cogent/cogent/tests/README.md

 ## Writing tests

-Place your test in the relevent folder (or make a new one), and write a `config.yaml` file for your test.
+Place your test in any folder that is a subdirectory of the directory that contains the testing script, and write a `config.yaml` file for your test.
+This config file MUST be placed in the same directory of the Cogent files it tests.

-Config files can be placed anywhere below the testing directly, as long as the test files (`*.cogent` files) are in the same directory.

 ## Configuration file structure